mfannin099/Data-Science-Portfolio/README.md

 ## Machine Learning: NBA Players Clusters

-Creating and tuning machine learning model to create clustes for NBA players based on the 2019 season.
+Creating a machine learning model to create clustes for NBA players based on the 2019 season.
+Number of clusters was found by using the elbow method.
 Dataset was gotten from Kaggle and consisted of 11,145 rows of stats from each NBA player from 1996 to 2019.

 ![](/images/figure2.jpg)